Lukkiii/SokobanGame/README.md

  ```
 Work with maven: mvn clean, mvn compile, mvn test, mvn package

+You should add dictionary solution/'s classpath into trajet/classes

 Our domain definition file and our java file are in the dictionary solution/

 - solution/sokoban.pddl : domain definition